 | Engagement rate | Focus on real comments and shares | Aggregate from likes + comments + content reach |

-| Brand profile | Clear, personalized – the advantage of content creators | Professional, with own website & domain |
+| Brand profile | Clear, personalized – the advantage of content creators | Professional, with its own website & domain |

-| Technical standards | Recently updated at the end of 2023 | Stable since 2019 – business-oriented |
+| Technical standards | Recently updated at the end of 2023 | Stable since 2019 – leaning towards businesses |

 Advice from DPS.MEDIA on brand image management with a blue checkmark